AliThz/SBU-CS-Semester2-AP-Sixth-Assignment-Advanced-Multithreading/Report.md

 3. **Memory Consumption:**
    The formula enables you to compute deep into π with minimal memory consumption, using nothing more than basic double precision data types.

 I implemented this algorithm with thread pool and 5 threads.
+While implementing this algorithm i found that i should round down the final value to pass all the tests.